jvdroit/SOCMINT/README.md

 ## Getting Started

-While running, this application houses an administrative interface at http://localhost:1337 The default credentials are "hintsadmin@hints.com" : "HINTSx007$" without quotes.
+While running, this application houses an administrative interface at http://localhost:1337

 The HINTS web interface can be found at http://localhost:3000